-After consulting with the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and CLAIR, MIC then creates acceptance guidelines for each participating country and specifies acceptance numbers.
+After consulting with the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and CLAIR, MIC then creates acceptance guidelines for each participating country and specifies acceptance numbers.

 MIC also allocates local taxes to help cover a portion of Programme expenses such as each participant’s remuneration and travel expenses.

-MOFA works together with the other ministries and CLAIR on the JET Programme in efforts to raise social and cultural awareness of Japan and things Japanese.
+MOFA works together with the other ministries and CLAIR on the JET Programme in efforts to raise social and cultural awareness of Japan and all things Japanese.